hiroshiban/StereoMEGsample/README.txt

   offline based on the photo-trigger signals recorded at the upper-right corner of the display in the MEG room.

+[how to run the script]
+1. On the MATLAB shell, please change the working directory to ~/StereoMEGsample/Presentation/
+2. Run the "run_exp" script
+   >> run_exp('subj_name',1);
+   Here, the first input variable is subject name or ID, such as 'HB' or 's01', the second variable should be 1 or 2,

+For more details, please see the documents in StereoMEGsample.m Also please see the parameter files in ~/StereoMEGsample/Presentation/subj/_DEFAULT_

 [input variables]
 sujID         : ID of subject, string, such as 'HB', 's01', etc.